Drozerah/dummy-github-ci-action/README.md

 ----------------------

 On `push` and `pull request` Github events we:
+- run action across different versions of node
 - clean and install dependencies
 - build the source code if any
 - run eslint
-- run tests across different versions of node
+- run tests
+- run coverage

 List of Packages
 ----------------